Menu

 Krauma Geothermal baths complex

-Guðrún, one of the most important figures in Icelandic legend, is said to have dwelt in the region of this hot tub.
+Guðrún, one of the most important figures in Icelandic legend, is said to have lived in the Dalabyggð region, where you’ll find this hot tub.

 Guðrúnarlaug is free to enter and is open at all hours.
-It’s a charming, stone-sided circular pool that nestles on a hillside looking down towards the Hotel Edda Laugar and Laugar Campsite.
+It’s a charming, stone-sided circular pool nestled on a hillside looking down towards the Hotel Edda Laugar and Laugar Campsite.

 Rejuvenate with a long soak in Guðrúnarlaug's naturally heated waters while pondering the legend of the formidable Guðrún.